surfer-rfid/surfer-rfid.github.io/index.md

 proliferation and use cases of UHF RFID and other long-range backscatter communications technologies worldwide.

+For detailed information about how to use and understand the technical aspects of the S.U.R.F.E.R., please visit the [project wiki](https://github.com/surfer-rfid/surfer-rfid-wiki/wiki).

 # What is UHF RFID?

 <center><img src="./assets/images/RFIDConcept011921.png" width="65%"></center>